lucidworks/banana/README.md

 Pull the repo from the `release` branch for production deployment; version x.y.z will be tagged as x.y.z

 `develop` branch is used for active development and cutting edge features.

 `fusion` branch is used for Lucidworks Fusion release.
-The code base and features are the same as `develp`.
+The code base and features are the same as `develop`.
 The main difference is in the configuration.

 ## Banana 1.6.13